VanMoep/EvalSur/README.md

+# Evaluate your new living area

-# Search for bakerys, supermarkets, etc. within a range to evaluate your new living area
+You're looking for a new home and want a quick overview over the accessibility to bakerys, supermarkets, etc. within a walking range ?
+Here you are !

 ## Getting Started
 * Install dependencies